I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 You open the ZIIP app, select what your skin needs that day, and the app sends specific electrical currents to the device.
 Lift, tighten, brighten, lymphatic drainage, collagen boost.
 It all lives in one device.

+The brand was founded in 2015 by Melanie Simon, a renowned electrical esthetician, alongside technologist David Mason.
+They introduced the world’s first app-connected beauty device and have been building on it ever since.
 The HALO 2.0 is their most advanced version yet, re-engineered for stronger results and a more durable design built for regular use.
-Celebrity makeup artists have been using this halo device to prep clients for red carpet appearances, and yes, Jennifer Aniston is famously a fan.
-That’s the crowd this product runs with.
+Celebrity makeup artists have been using it to prep clients for red carpet appearances, and yes, Jennifer Aniston is famously a fan.

 How the ZIIP HALO 2.0 Actually Works